Written by Kristine, Staff Member, Central Library

-One of the most famous of these victims is Vincent Coleman, the heroic railway dispatcher who saved many lives that day.
+One of the most famous of these victims is Vincent Colemanopens a new window, the heroic railway dispatcher who saved many lives that day.

-Many visitors to Halifax also seek out Fairview Lawn Cemetery, the resting place of many of those whose bodies were recovered from the Titanic disaster in 1912.
+Many visitors to Halifax also seek out Fairview Lawn Cemetery, the resting place of many of those whose bodies were recovered from the Titanic disaster in 1912opens a new window.